New York State Unemployment Insurance, Pandemic Unemployment Assistance, and Pandemic Unemployment Compensation Guide

 - You have been waiting 2 weeks or more for a response.

-You can find your elected official by typing in your address in the box below:
+You can find your elected official by typing in your address here.

 Make sure to click “State” to see your state elected officials.
 We recommend calling their office, and sending an email since many district offices are closed due to COVID-19.